 The Bangkokian Museum is a trio of restored heritage houses standing in the cool shade of surrounding trees.
 The Bangkokian Museum displays what upper middle-class homes looked like in Bangkok during the early to mid-20th century.
 Despite being in a very busy area of Bangkok, the gardens are a peaceful haven.
 The museum was bequeathed to the Bangkok Metropolitan Administration by its previous owner.

 The houses were donated as a museum to the city in 2004 and the interiors are arranged in the style indicative of the World War II era.
-Old black-and-white photos of the original residents, original four-post beds, crystal, big upright pianos and cigar and tin collections all combine to give the Bangkokian an authentic and charming feel that many museums in Bangkok can’t reproduce.
+Old black-and-white photographs of the original residents, original four-post beds, crystal, big upright pianos and cigar and tin collections all combine to give the Bangkokian an authentic and charming feel that many museums in Bangkok can’t reproduce.
 Gardens and fountains fill out the site, making this a tranquil place to take a break from the city.

 The museum sits quietly down an otherwise normal side street off Charoen Krung Road, in the historic Bang Rak area.

 The Bangkokian Museum is more of a side stop than an attraction you’ll want to spend too much time at.
-If you happen to explore this part of Bangkok riverside, it’s well worth a visit, especially if you’ve been to Bangkok before and are looking for something off the beaten track.
+If you happen to explore this part of Bangkok’s riverside, it’s well worth a visit, especially if you’ve been to Bangkok before and are looking for something off the beaten track.

 The Bangkokian Museum can be visited Wednesday through Sunday from 10am until 4pm.

 Admission Price: Free entry.
 There is no admission fee but a donation is requested.

 The Bangkokian Museum is hard to find and isn’t well known.
 It’s a simple, discreet museum and a bit of a ‘frozen-in-time’ gem.